 Castile soap is a natural, vegetable-oil-based soap that has many, many uses.
 Surely you’ve come across Dr. Bronner’s famous “18-in-1” castile soap that boasts a multitude of uses, like washing your hands/face/body/hair, brushing your teeth, cleaning your dishes, washing your windows, scrubbing your bathroom and more.

-Leave yourself some extra time.
-This process is actually super simple, but it does require a few extra minutes to get yourself prepped.
+The process is actually super simple, but it does require a few extra minutes to get yourself prepped.
 I make my washing and rinsing concoctions just before getting into the shower, but you could prep in advance, too!
 Being organized is key, so store all of your materials in the same area if possible.

 Personally, I use big glass jars, but this requires really swift movements in order to pour the mixture exactly where I want it.
 It might be helpful to use a squeeze bottle instead – especially when you’re just starting out.
-Just make sure it’s BPA free. ;)
+Just make sure it’s BPA-free. ;)

 This step is crucial!
 I repeat: CRUCIAL.
 Since castile soap is very alkaline, it requires a follow-up rinse of something acidic like lemon juice or apple cider vinegar to restore the pH.
 I’ve used both, and they’re both excellent!
 Again, dilute the acidic agent in purified water.
 I do about ¼ cup of lemon juice or ACV to 2 cups water, but again, this is up for experimentation.
 If you’re using apple cider vinegar, your hair may retain a bit of the smell, but this will likely dissipate more and more with each wash, until you can’t smell it at all.
 I also like to add in a few drops of essential oil – lavender has been my recent go-to.
-After you do the rinse, run cold water over your hair to seal it.
+After you rinse, run cold water over your hair to seal it.
 Word to the wise: Be sure not to mix your acidic agent and castile soap together – they’ll cancel each other out!

-Finish with an oil.
 Since we’re no longer using conditioner, we must find another way to add some extra moisture.
 Oil to the rescue.
 You can really use whichever kind works for you: avocado, coconut, argan, jojoba, almond, apricot.
 Just make sure it doesn’t contain any unnatural additives.

-Use a natural dry shampoo.
 One of the reasons I love washing with castile soap is that I don’t have to wash my hair as often as I used to.
 All I need is a little dry shampoo to keep it looking fresh.
 I often use pure arrowroot flour with nothing else — learn more about making your own dry shampoo here!

 Going all natural with hair care is not an easy feat.
 Be open to experimenting with different ingredients, different brands and different ratios – and most importantly, do it all with love.
 Remember why you decided to do this to begin with: you care about yourself deeply, and you deserve to look and feel like the beautiful goddess you are.